triton-inference-server/python_backend/README.md

 select a specific device to receive output tensors from BLS calls.
 This can be achieved by setting the optional `preferred_memory` parameter within the `InferenceRequest` constructor.
-To do this, you can create a `PreferredMemory` object and specify the `preferred_memory_type` as either `GPU` or `CPU`, as well as the `preferred_device_id` as an integer to indicate the memory type and device ID on which you wish to receive output tensors.
+To do this, you can create a `PreferredMemory` object and specify the `preferred_memory_type` as either `TRITONSERVER_MEMORY_GPU` or `TRITONSERVER_MEMORY_CPU`, as well as the `preferred_device_id` as an integer to indicate the memory type and device ID on which you wish to receive output tensors.
 If you do not specify the `preferred_memory` parameter, the output tensors will be allocated on the same device where the output tensors were received from the model to which the BLS call is made.